 Lofty Dogmas: Poets of Poetics. edited by Deborah Brown, Annie Finch and Maxine Kumin.

-Close Calls with Nonsense: Reading New Poetry Essays by Stephen Burt.
+Close Calls with Nonsense: Reading New Poetry Essays by Stephanie Burt.
 Graywolf.

 This collection, all republished from literary journals, attempts to explain and support the work of what Burt calls the elliptical poets—poets like Rae Armantrout, CD Wright, John Ashbery, Lorine Niedecker and others.
 Often, for me, the support Burt uses doesn’t hold up, but I appreciate it nonetheless.
 If you’re a fan on this kind of poetry, you’ll find a lot to like here.
 If you’re not a fan, this book will at least help you understand what they’re trying to do.